allison-payne/data-structures/designdoc.md

   - [IMPLEMENTED] ✓ Set appropriate zoom levels based on tree size and screen dimensions
   - [IMPLEMENTED] ✓ Add dynamic resizing that responds to container size changes
   - [IMPLEMENTED] ✓ Improve zoom and pan behavior for responsive layouts
+  - [IMPLEMENTED] ✓ Added `calculateOptimalZoomLevel` utility that adjusts based on node count
+  - [IMPLEMENTED] ✓ Created `calculateViewBox` utility for proper SVG scaling
   - Add smart zoom that focuses on selected nodes or regions of interest
-  - Implement semantic zooming that changes the information density based on zoom level
 - Improve selection and interaction UX:
   - [IMPLEMENTED] ✓ Add theme-aware styling for SVG elements with proper color contrast
   - [IMPLEMENTED] ✓ Implement proper overflow handling for SVG elements
   - [IMPLEMENTED] ✓ Create responsive SVG containers that adapt to different screen sizes
+  - [IMPLEMENTED] ✓ Added aspect ratio maintenance with `calculateMaintainedAspectRatio` utility
   - Add hover effects for nodes with tooltips showing node details
   - Implement keyboard navigation for accessibility (arrow keys to navigate between nodes)
   - Create a "focus mode" that highlights the selected node and its direct connections